danielwestendorf/specwrk/README.md

 [CircleCI Example](https://github.com/danielwestendorf/specwrk/blob/main/.circleci/config.yml) (specwrk-single-node job)

 ### Multi-node, multi-process
-Multi-node, multi-process works best when have many nodes running tests.
+Multi-node, multi-process works best when you have many nodes running tests.
 This distributes the test execution across the nodes until the queue is for the run is empty, optimizing for slowest specs first.
 This distributes test execution across all nodes evenly(-ish).

 To accomplish this, a central queue server is required, examples must be explicitly seeded, and workers explicitly started.